The algebra of parallel endomorphisms of a germ of pseudo-Riemannian metric

-{\bf General setting and some general notation.} Here $\MM$ is a simply connected manifold of dimension $d$ and $g$ a Riemannian or pseudo-Riemannian metric on it, whose holonomy representation does not stabilise any nondegenerate subspace, that is to say does not split in an orthogonal sum of subrepresentations.
-In particular, $g$ does not split into a Riemannian product.
+{\bf General setting and some general notation.} $\MM$ is a simply connected manifold of dimension $d$ and $g$ a Riemannian or pseudo-Riem\-an\-nian metric on it, whose holonomy representation does not stabilize any nondegenerate subspace {\em i.e.\@} does not split in an orthogonal sum of subrepresentations.
+In particular, $g$ is not a Riemannian product.
 We set $H\subset\SO^0(T_m\MM,g_{|m})$ the holonomy group of $g$ at $m$ and $\goth h$ its Lie algebra.
-As $\MM$ is supposed to be simply connected, we deal everywhere with $\goth h$, forgetting $H$.
-Let $\goth{e}$ be the algebra $\End(T_m\MM)^{\goth{h}}$ of the parallel endomorphisms of $g$ ---~to commute with $\goth h$ amounts to extend as a parallel field~---; it is isomorphic to some subalgebra of $\mat_d(\R)^{\goth{h}}$.
-Notice that $\ee$ is stable by $g$-adjunction, which we denote by $\sigma:a\mapsto a^\ast$.
+As $\MM$ is simply connected, dealing with $H$ or $\goth h$ is indifferent.
+Let $\goth{e}$ be the algebra $\End(T_m\MM)^{\goth{h}}$ of the parallel endomorphisms of $g$ ---~to commute with $\goth h$ amounts to extend as a parallel field~--- and let ${\goth e}={\goth s}+{\goth n}$ be its Wedderburn--Mal$\check{\rm c}$ev decomposition.
 If $A$ is an algebra and $B\subset A$, we denote by $\langle B\rangle$, $(B)$, and $A^B$ the algebra, respectively the ideal, spanned by $B$, and the commutant of $B$ in $A$.
-When lower case letters: $x_i, y_i$ {\em etc.\@} stand for local coordinates, the corresponding upper case letters: $X_i, Y_i$ {\em etc.\@} stand for the corresponding coordinate vector fields.
-Viewing vector fields $X$ as derivations, we denote Lie derivatives ${\cal L}_Xu$ also by $X.u$.
+When lower case letters: $x_i, y_i$ {\em etc.\@} denote local coordinates, the corresponding upper case letters: $X_i, Y_i$ {\em etc.\@} denote the corresponding coordinate vector fields.
+Viewing vector fields $X$ as derivations, we denote Lie derivatives ${\mathcal L}_Xu$ also by $X.u$.

 The matrix $\diag(I_p,-I_q)\in\mathrm{M}_{p+q}(\R)$ is denoted by $I_{p,q}$, $\mbox{ $\left( \right)$}\in\mathrm{M}_{2p}(\R)$ by $J_p$ and $\mbox{ $\left( \right)$}\in\mathrm{M}_{2p}(\R)$ by $L_p$.
 If $V$ is a vector space of even dimension $d$, we recall that an $L\in\End(V)$ is called {\em paracomplex} if $L^2=\Id$ with $\dim\ker(L-\Id)=\dim\ker(L+\Id)=\frac d2$.